 A four-position, standard-type key switch.
-In OFF position (center), ignition and accessory positions are disabled and the key can be inserted or removed.
-In ON position (right) the battery is connected to the engine-run ignition circuits (with A/T switch on) and the key can be advanced to START to start the engine, providing that the transmission selector is in neutral N position, and toggle switch in engine compartment is in FRONT position.
+In the OFF position (center), ignition and accessory positions are disabled and the key can be inserted or removed.
+In the ON position (right), the battery is connected to the engine-run ignition circuits and the key can be advanced to START to start the engine, providing that the transmission selector is in neutral (N) position.
 The accessory position is not used.